www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-boostrap-game-based-on-optimization-networks.md

     * [x] Create timeline.
     * [x] Allocate demands by creating appropriate supply objects randomly on the fly, instead of pre creating supply objects.
     * [x] Create time step raters as base for further raters. -> The existing one was undeprecated.
+    * [ ] Create world event table, so that conflicting rules like incrementing or decrementing the player's energy can be applied/defined additively.
+      Consider doing this via a player with id -1 in the main entities table.
+      Alternatively, consider adding a new supply attribute named event type and allow multiple allocations for one demand.
+      -> The event type variant is considered.
     * [ ] Decrement players' value by one every time step via constraints.
 Check this in unit tests.
+Name the rater PlayerEnergyConsumption.
+        * [ ] Provide a helper method, that creates a derived table based on column containing lines.
+          The derived table, contains all columns of the original table plus the columns of the lines in the line column.
+        * [ ] Create a renderer for all tables, in order to easily try out or check rater implementations.
+        * [ ] Create PlayerEnergyConsumptionTest.
-    * [ ] Increment select players' value by an action every time step  via constraints.
+    * [ ] Increment randomly selected players' value by an action every time step via constraints.
 Check this in unit tests.
+    * [ ] Create event based update rater.
     * [ ] Delete players with value of zero via constraints.
 Check this in unit tests.
+    * [ ] Ensure constraint compliance via optimizer.
     * [ ] Create guided optimization, instead of a random optimization.
 * [x] This features demonstrates some severe performance and performance analysis problems.
   This is a good time to do something about it, because this task is so small scale and therefore easy to optimize.